ryancoppa/puente-data-collection/README.md

 - **Push**: Support push notifications for Android, iOS.
 Also users can manage Push Notifications campaigns
 - **Storage**: No restricted time limits and no file storage restrictions.
 Control over backup, restore and database indexes
 - **Ideal for**: General purpose applications

+# Known Issues
+- Geolocation only works with cellular data and cannot be used with a Wifi connection

 # Contribution